 When Zoya came Zeus became a bit active, he sniffed the air and then stuffed his head back down.
 I attached the leashes together and then gently pushed Zoya back out.
 Where dad, mom, and my sister assisted me in pulling/pushing him out.
 After 40 minutes or so of trying, we slowly dragged him out from under the deck.

-He was a terrified puppy, kicking and screaming all the way out.
+He was a terrified puppy, and came out kicking and screaming digging his feet in and growling.
 We were amazed at how incredibly strong he was for just a puppy of about three months.

-Eventually, we got him inside.
-We rubbed him down and cleaned him up.
+Eventually, we got him inside, where we rubbed him down and cleaned him up.
 He was dirty from being lost and then getting wedged under the deck in damp dirt following a rain.
 Plus, he’d peed and pooped himself out of fear — poor little guy.

 With so much love and attention focused on him, he stopped struggling so much.